MalloyPower/python-compliance/qualitas-analysis/README.md

 Assuming you want to build and run the front-end (and have flex, bison and gcc installed) you want to run qualitas-test.py.
 For example:

 		python3 qualitas_test.py 2.7 astropy

 will run the v2.7 front-end over astropy.
-You'll set it building the 2.7 front-end the first time around;l after this it just uses it.
+You'll see it building the 2.7 front-end the first time around;  after this it just uses it.
-The output is a latex table with the pass rate.
+The output is a latex table with the pass rate(s).

 You can try multiple versions and apps, e.g.